STARSkate Off-Ice Classes

 When designing our schedule, we coordinate our off-ice classed with our on-ice sessions, to allow our skaters to benefit from the learning opportunities offered by our experienced off-ice instructors.

-Core Conditioning / Balance / Stretch by Rachel
+Core Balance with Rachel

 Being a former competitive gymnast has helped Rachel to design programs that will improve athletic performance by developing core strength, flexibility, endurance and balance.

 This class combines deep core strengthening with stretching, coordination, control, and balance to help the athlete improve in all aspects of their skating.